IPv6-mPvD/pvdd/README.md

 The daemon in this case has access to a set of additional kernel API :

 * to retrieve the attributes of a PvD :
-	* PvD name, sequence number, H, L flags, lifetime
+	* PvD name, sequence number, H, L flags
 	* associated IPv6 addresses
 	* associated IPv6 routes
 	* rdnss and dnssl
 * to create a new PvD
-* to delete a PvD (by setting its lifetime to 0)
+* to delete a PvD (by setting a private hidden attribute (.deprecated) to 1)
 * to modify any of its attributes
 * to update the list of dnssl and rdnss (not yet implemented)